The-Misfitss/CA4/README.md

 # CA4

 # Class Activity No 4 - Docker Compose Setup
-In this collaborative project, our team, known as "CA4," has successfully created a Docker Compose setup for a web application with a database.
+In this collaborative project, our team has successfully created a Docker Compose setup for a web application with a database.
 We are proud to share that we have utilized the following technologies to achieve this:

 Database: PostgreSQL